Opinion: Even if You Hate the Idea, Windows Users Should Want Windows 10 S To Succeed

 Windows S is bad because a Windows store is bad because if Windows store become the de-facto or only way to buy stuff then competition dies in Windows and with that you can be sure prices will get worse.

-Very limited perspective on Windows 10 (Score:4, Insightful)
+Very limited perspective on Windows 10 (Score:5, Interesting)

 The author seems to want Win 10S to succeed because it will result in better Windows Store apps, with a simple install process, which can be used by all Windows users.